GSD-SES-5394/intro-to-git/README.md

 ### Clone

-Cloning is downloading a copy of a repo from a server onto your computer.
-By default it only downloads the master branch.
+Cloning is downloading a copy of a [repo](#repository) from a [git server]($git-server) onto your computer.
+By default it only downloads the [master branch](#branch).
 An important point is that by downloading the branch, you not only get the latest version of the file, but you are also downloading the entire history of that file.
 A repo remembers which server it was cloned from and refers to that server as **origin**.

 ![image](https://user-images.githubusercontent.com/2446659/80843657-74f3a280-8bca-11ea-87f9-2e6bc4cdf2e0.png)
 <!--